Bobobo-bo-Bo-bobo/pkidb/README.md

 # Changes from `python-pkidb`
 ## Getopt short options are no longer supported
-Due to the switch Go! the command-line parsing changes to standard Go! behavior and as a consequence getopt short options are no longer supported.
+Due to the switch to Go! the command-line parsing changes to standard Go! behavior and as a consequence getopt short options are no longer supported.

 ## Date format
 If dates are specified the format must **always** be a ASN1 GERNERALIZEDTIME string in the format `YYYYMMDDhhmmssZ`